Redundancy Payment, Entitlements and Employer Obligations

 Redundancy and The National Employment Scheme (NES)

-The National Employment Scheme found under part 2 – 2 of the Fair Work Act, 2009 establishes what redundancy pay an employee, except those listed below, is entitled to receive upon termination of their employment, unless an award or enterprise agreement applies to the employee’s position.
+The National Employment Scheme found under part 2 – 2 of the Fair Work Act, 2009 establishes what redundancy payment an employee, except those listed below, is entitled to receive upon termination of their employment, unless an award or enterprise agreement applies to the employee’s position.

 What is a genuine redundancy?